-I will be returning to Face-to-Face work as soon as feasible, at 198 Church Road, Hove.
+I will be returning to Face-to-Face work as in the week starting June 13th 2021, at 198 Church Road, Hove.

 Appointment times are stepped to prevent possible overlaps during the day.